 - Participate in yoga on Parliament Hill!
 On Wednesdays from May to August, visitors and residents alike can participate in free “guerilla yoga” classes on Parliament Hill’s front lawn from noon to 1:00 p.m.
 Up to 1,000 people participate on a weekly basis.

 - Enjoy Zumba with Jorge.
-Each Thursday from early June to the end of August, you can participate in a free zumba class at City Hall’s Marion Dewar Plaza from noon to 1:00 p.m.
+Each Friday during the summer (July 21-September 1, 2017), you can participate in a free zumba class on Parliament Hill from noon to 1:00 p.m.
 A mix of low intensity and high intensity moves, this class is fun for all fitness levels!

-- Participate in Hatha yoga at Ottawa City Hall.
-On Tuesdays from early July to the end of August, Rama Lotus Yoga Centre leads a free yoga class at Marion Dewar Plaza from noon to 1:00 p.m.
+- Participate in free yoga at Ottawa City Hall.
+On Tuesdays from early July to the end of August, Rama Lotus Yoga Centre leads a free yoga class at on Lisgar Field (on the East side of Ottawa City Hall, towards the Rideau Canal) from noon to 1:00 p.m.
 This is a great option if you can’t make it to Parliament Hill on Wednesday!

 - Enjoy Salsa @City Hall!
-Each Wednesday from 5:00 p.m. to 11:00 p.m., a Latin dance social takes place at Ottawa City Hall’s Marion Dewar Plaza.
-Enjoy a free introductory Latin dance class!
+Each Wednesday from 6:00 p.m. to 11:00 p.m., a Latin dance social takes place at Ottawa City Hall.
+Enjoy a free introductory Latin dance class indoors or outdoors, depending on the weather!
 These salsa events take place from early July to the end of August.

 - Catch a movie at Lansdowne!
 Each Monday evening from July through August, you can see a free, family-friendly movie on Lansdowne’s Great Lawn.
 Just bring a blanket and enjoy the show!
 The movie starts at about 9:00 p.m., once the sun starts to set.